Higgs bundles and surface group representations in the real symplectic group: -Higgs bundles

 so it coincides again with the adjoint representation of $\SL(n,\CC)$ on its Lie algebra.
 An $\SL(n,\CC)$-Higgs bundle is thus a pair consisting of a rank $n$ holomorphic vector bundle $W$ over $X$ endowed with a trivialization $\det W\simeq\OOO$ and a holomorphic section

 where $\End_0W$ denotes the bundle of traceless endomorphisms of $W$.

 Again we refer the reader to \cite{garcia-prada-gothen-mundet:2009a} for the general statement of the stability conditions for $\SL(n,\CC)$-Higgs bundles.
-(Semi)stability simplifies in this case to the original notions given by Hitchin in \cite{hitchin:1987a} (see \cite{garcia-prada-gothen-mundet:2009a}).
+(Semi)stability is equivalent in this case to the original notions given by Hitchin in \cite{hitchin:1987a} (see \cite[Theorem 4.4]{garcia-prada-gothen-mundet:2009a}).